 To help your website function the way it is intended to, make sure all your links are working.
 If you have broken links then your visitors may get frustrated when they try to click on something that interests them.
 Frustrated visitors is not something you want because they end up leaving your site mad.

-Selecting the right server to upload your files, it is important for site design.
-You want a file server that is reliable, secure and fast.
+Select the right server to upload when you are building a website you have to s files, which is important for site design.
+You want a file server that is reliable, secure, and fast.
 The pros go with FileZilla because it fits the bill in terms of speed and reliability.
 You can choose this or something similar; what’s important is that you have a reliable file server.

-A good resource where you can learn some insightful knowledge is a book store.
-You can go to a bookstore and read books that have information on html, c+, photoshop, and dreamweaver as these are some of the key things you need to learn when it comes to being a well- knowledgable web designer.
+A good resource where you can learn some insightful knowledge is a bookstore.
+You can go to a bookstore and read books that have information on HTML, c+, photoshop, and Dreamweaver as these are some of the key things you need to learn when it comes to being a well- knowledgeable web designer.